Who treats conditions of the spine, shoulder, and pelvis?

-Initial care for conditions that may become more serious or chronic in nature
+Initial care for conditions that may become more serious or chronic

 Neurology is the branch of medicine that specializes in the treatment of disorders of the nervous system, including the brain, spinal cord, and nerves.
 The doctor who specializes in neurology is called a neurologist.
-After completing medical school, doctors specializing in adult neurology complete 1 year of residency in internal medicine and three years of neurology residency.
+After completing medical school, doctors specializing in adult neurology complete 1 year of residency in internal medicine and 3 years of neurology residency.

 The orthopedist may have completed up to 14 years of formal education.
-After becoming licensed to practice medicine, the orthopedic surgeon may become board-certified by passing both oral and written examinations given by the American Board of Orthopaedic Surgery.
+After becoming licensed to practice medicine, the orthopedic surgeon may become board-certified by passing both oral and written exams given by the American Board of Orthopaedic Surgery.

 An anesthesiologist has completed 4 years of post-medical school training in anesthesia, in addition to the required 4 years of medical school.
 Anesthesiologists usually further specialize in certain surgery specialties, such as neurosurgical anesthesia.
-The anesthesiologist is involved in all 3 phases of surgery: preoperative, intraoperative, and postoperative management, including the medical discharge of the patient from the recovery room.